SubhanRaj/SubhanRaj/README.md

-- 🔭 I’m currently working on [Python, Dart & Flutter](https://github.com/SubhanRaj).
+- 🔭 Currently working on [Flutter](https://flutter.dev) and [React](https://reactjs.org).
-- 🌱 I’m currently learning more about Flutter and Python
+- 🌱 I’m currently learning more about JavaScrpit, Python, C++ etc.
 - 👯 Working on different Astronomy Projects in collabration with NASA and ESO.
-- 🤔 Doing B. Tech CSE.
+- 🤔 Doing Graduation in Computer Science Enginnering
 - 💬 I can tell you about the never ending Cosmos, Most loved Physics, PC Builds, Hardware and the digital stuffs I deal with.
 - 📫 How to reach me: Twitter - [@SubhanRaj](https://twitter.com/SubhanRaj2002) , Instagram - [@masterofcosmos](https://instagram.com/masterofcosmos)
 - 😄 Pronouns: He/His